Pay your bills on time

 Keep an eye on your credit report

 It may be a good idea to thoroughly check your credit report on a regular basis.
 This could help ensure that any fraudulent or incorrect listings on your credit report can be reported and investigated ASAP, potentially preventing them from doing any serious or long-lasting damage to your credit score.
+If you suspect you’ve been the victim of identity theft, you should tell the credit reporting agency ASAP so that they can amend your file.

 If you want to check your credit score, learn how they work, or find out more about improving your score, visit our credit score information hub.